openxla/stablehlo/docs/spec_draft.md

 ## stablehlo.while

 ### Semantics
-Produces the output from executing `body` function zero or more times till the `cond` function outputs `true`.
+Produces the output from executing `body` function 0 or more times till the `cond` function outputs `true`.
 More formally, `body` function is executed once every time the `cond` function returns `true` and all execution stops once `cond` function returns `false`.
+For the first iteration both `cond` and `body` arguments are initialzed with the vaules of arguments of the `while` operation, for subsequent iterations they are fed with the output of `body` from the previous itertaion.

 ### Inputs